-You can learn more about risk management at Economical in the Risk Management section of the Management's Discussion and Analysis included in our Annual Report or on our website (www.economical.com).
+You can learn more about risk management at Economical in the Risk Management section of the Management's Discussion and Analysis included in our Annual Report.

-Practices ("FSB Principles") and with OSFI guidelines.
+Our goal is to reward executives for sustainable, profitable growth that falls within our risk appetite.
+The risk management features of our compensation program are aligned with the Financial Stability Board's Principles for Sound Compensation Practices and with OSFI guidelines.
 Management and the HRCC will continue to help ensure our compensation program aligns with governance best practices, including via the implementation of anti-hedging and share ownership policies once we are a publicly-traded company.